jayniseperez/jayniseperez.github.io/blog.md

 ---
-layout: default
+layout: Page
-title: "Projects"
+title: "Monsoon Intraseasonal Oscillations in the Bay of Bengal (MISO-BOB)"
 ---

-  {% include archive.html title="Monsoon Intraseasonal Oscillations in the Bay of Bengal (MISO-BOB)" %}
+---
+layout: Page

-  {% include archive.html title="Effects of Hurricaine Maria in Puerto Rico" %}
+title: "Effects of Hurricaine Maria in Puerto Rico"
+---